ojaroker/Darts/README.md

 The value of $0.5$ for acceleration in the $y$ direction is an estimation of the value of gravity in the $\texttt{X3D}$ world.\
 Next, Simulink's integrator blocks are used to work with velocities.
 Initial conditions must be specified here.
 Because the dart must travel exactly $50$ units in the x direction in $15$ units of time no matter the throw, the $x$ velocity is constant at $\frac{50}{15}$, or $\frac{10}{3}$.\
 In calculating $y$ and $z$ initial velocities is where the relative translation is very helpful.
 Because the $y$ and $z$ values returned from the $\texttt{runRScript()}$ function are the final $y_f$ and $z_f$ values of the dart relative to its starting position (modified by a factor of $0.1$ to convert $mm$ to $cm$), the initial $y$ and $z$ velocities are $\frac{y_f}{t_{sim}}$ and $\frac{z_f}{t_{sim}}$, respectively.\
-In order to mimic gravity and create a parabolic trajectory with the estimiated gravity value, $0.375$ is added to the initial $y$ velocity.
+In order to mimic gravity and create a parabolic trajectory with the estimated gravity value, $0.375$ is added to the initial $y$ velocity.
 The following calculations occur in the Simulink model:\
 $\frac{dx}{dt} = \int \frac{d^2x}{dt^2}dt = \int 0dt = 0 + \frac{10}{3} = \frac{10}{3}$\
 $\frac{dy}{dt} = \int \frac{d^2y}{dt^2}dt = \int 0.5dt = 0.5t+0.375+\frac{y_f}{t_{sim}}$\
 $\frac{dz}{dt} = \int \frac{d^2z}{dt^2}dt = \int 0dt = 0+\frac{z_f}{t_{sim}} = \frac{z_f}{t_{sim}}$\